 As an example, 37% of people will abandon a form that requires a phone number.
 And making the phone field optional has been seen to double conversion rates.

-In the form builder, you can make the phone field optional by unticking the Required checkbox:
+In the form builder, you can make any field optional by turning off the Required option:

 If you really need to have lots of fields, you can make a multi-step form.
 Quicksprout research suggests that multi-step forms can lead to a 300% increase in conversions.